JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     # User privilege specification
     root   ALL=(ALL:ALL) ALL

-Now comment out the `root` user, and add another line for the `sysop` user like so:
+Now comment out the line with the `root` user, and add another line for the newly created `sysop` like so:

     # User privilege specification
-    #root   ALL=(ALL:ALL) ALL
+    # root   ALL=(ALL:ALL) ALL
     sysop ALL=(ALL:ALL) ALL

-Once you have that set, just go ahead & lock the `root` user’s account like so:
+Once you have that set, just go ahead & lock the `root` user’s account via `passwd -l` like so:

     sudo passwd -l root